nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 3. Test case: Missing arguments
     Assuming Income 1 and Expense 1 exist:
     - income: `edit income 1 /de salary`
-    - expense: `edit expense 1 /cat food /type lunnch`
+    - expense: `edit expense 1 /cat food /type lunch`
     - Expected outcome: the income/expense will not be edited and the user will be notified with an error message.

 4. Test case: Other invalid test cases includes: